Airbotics/uptane-server/docs/introduction/core-concepts.md

 ### Team

 A _team_ is a collection of members (users).
-All resources belong to teams, resources could be robots, TUF metadata, ECUs, manifests, images, etc. etc.
+All resources belong to teams, resources could be robots, TUF metadata, ECUs, manifests, software images, etc. etc.

 ### Robot